twosigma/satellite/satellite-master/README.md

  metrics--is not considered confidential.

 ## REST API

+Satellite's REST API can be accessed on port 5001.
+You can change the port using the config parameter service-port.

 Please rely on the status code and not the response body text.
 The latter is meant for humans and is very subject to change!
 If you believe either a status